turing85/advent-of-code-2022/README.md

 # Advent of Code 2022
 These are my implementation of the [Advent of code 2022][adventOfCode2022]

-I will try to solve all challenges.
-For each challenge, there will most probably multiple implementations, with various "flavours" to them.

-Each challenge will be in its own module, and the flavours in different submodules.
-When possible, I will have one `common` module, holding the driver-class for the solution, and the flavours are implemented as pluggable elements to this driver class.

 [Day 1](./day-01/README.md)<br>
 [Day 2](./day-02/README.md)<br>
 [Day 3](./day-03/README.md)<br>